precice/fluent-adapter/README.md

 ## Fluent UDF Requirements

-Details about UDFs can be found in the UDF Manual provided by ANSYS Fluent.
+Details about UDFs can be found in the UDF Manual provided by Ansys Fluent.
 A summary of the major requirements follows.

 ### File requirements